See the Products page for info on ALL of my 3D tutorials.

 Sheila had an usual project in mind, involving the use of a large number of (organic-looking, (but fabricated) wooden and aluminum parts, for a project called "Spore".
 If you have a look at the image here, you can imagine how hard this project might be to visualize, either as small scale model, or on paper.
 None of this is "random".
 There were potentially a huge number of interference issues that had to be checked and eliminated.
 This piece is about 10 feet tall.

 In this case, we made measurements of the parts to be used, and then, under Sheila's guidance, assembled the model in 3D.
 That let us know for sure that the interference issues were solved, and also let her experiment with rotating and moving various parts, for artistic effect.
 This was a practical use for 3D, in advance of the actual artwork, and also serves as a reference for the engineers later.

-Construction tutorials for all these projects (except "Spore") are included on the DVD.
+Construction tutorials for all these projects (except "Spore") are included.
 (Used with the artists' permisssion)